feature-image

 ADVERTISEMENT

 The picture doesn’t change when it comes to the top 10 Most Popular NBA Sneakers (2024-25 Season).
-Black Mamba’s Nike Kobe 6 Protro (Most worn), and Nike Sabrina 2 was second.
+Black Mamba’s Nike Kobe 6 Protro (most worn) and Nike Sabrina 2 were second.
 Nike Kobe 5 Protro, Nike Kobe 4 Protro, and Nike Kobe 11 Elite 8 were also in the top 10 last season.

 So, Jalen Brunson’s apparent decision might shock some, but his thought process remains clear.
 In terms of talent and popularity, he can already release a signature shoe, but prefers to give a nod to Kobe Bryant.